quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 alt="checker-tests-results"
 file="polygon-checker-test-result.png" %}

-**Remember** to check the verdicts and the Checker comments.
+**Remember** to check the verdicts and the Checker comments carefully.

 ### A commit again
 Let's do the commit with the message `Add checker with checker tests`.
-Again, of course we can split this commit into two smaller one like in the validator case.
-Or there might also be bug in our code, which should also be fixed and saved with another commit.
+As before, of course we can split this commit into two smaller ones like in the validator case.
+Or there might also be a bug in our code, which should also be fixed and saved with another commit.
 This part is completely similar to the validator.
-But it is up to you to decide when is the right time to make a commit.
+But it is up to _you_ to decide when is the right time to make a commit.

 ## The model solution
 A model solution is required in order to generate the output for the tests.